tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 54: "is not a measure of variability coming through the distribution of data" -> I don't understand this statement, could you developp?
 In my understanding, conformal sets implicitely capture the probabilistic distribution of the data conditionally to predictors, which is needed to guarantee coverage.
 This is in line with your next sentence, so I guess it's just a misleading formulation.

-#response[]
+#response[This sentence has been rephrased.]

 === Methods

 84: No reference for this method to generate pseudo-absences.
 I understand the simple logic, but it doesn't account for undervisited areas which are equally selected as very visited ones for a given distance to presence observation (among other sampling biases).
 Classical Pseudo-Absence generation methods could be used (see e.g. Wisz, M. S., & Guisan, A. (2009).
 Do pseudo-absence selection strategies influence species distribution models and their predictions?)

-#response[The specific recommendations of Wisz & Guisan do not apply in a machine learning context, where a class imbalance of $10^4$ negative samples for $130$ positive samples (what they use in their article) would result in the type of severe imbalance which requires remediation through for example under-sampling, which would complexify the pseudo-absence generation with zero benefit for the actual point of the manuscript.
+#response[The specific recommendations of Wisz & Guisan do not apply in a machine learning context, where a class imbalance of $10^4$ negative samples for $130$ positive samples (what they use in their article) would result in the type of severe imbalance which requires remediation through, for example, under-sampling, which would complexify the pseudo-absence generation with zero benefit for the actual point of the manuscript.

 This being said, because the revised version discusses class imbalance in the context of CP in more depth, the class imbalance of the dataset has been increased slightly (from 1:3 to 1:5).
-I have added additional information about the pseudo-absence generation.
+I have added additional information about the pseudo-absence generation, as well a recent reference that supports the use of a similar approach.

 The reviewer is similarly correct about the selection bias, but this is _well_ beyond the scope of this manuscript, so the pseudo-absence generation has been kept as is.]